Branzino

 Pro Tips

-- Use within 24 hours of purchase for best flavor and texture
+- Use immediately after purchase for best flavor and texture

 Origin & Heritage